 Cost: $3 per ride with museum admission: $15; $10 seniors 62 and older; free for children younger than 1

 This child-sized train takes visitors on a 7- to 10-minute trip through Mathews Park.
 It collects energy through the museum’s solar panels and is a “green” addition to the museum’s environmental initiatives that include a green roof, a wind turbine, rain gardens, and other eco-friendly features.
 Children younger than 3 must ride with a parent.

 32 West Bridge St., New Hope, PA

-Hours: Hourly Excursions offered Friday-Sunday through May 26, then daily May 27-June 30.
+Hours: Hourly Excursions offered Friday-Sunday through Memorial Day, then daily through June 30.
 See the website for a year-round schedule.